 As a thinker Machiavelli belonged to an entire school of Florentine intellectuals concerned with the examination of political and historical problems.
 His important writings were composed after 1512.
 Machiavelli achieved some fame as a historian and playwright, but with The Prince he hoped to regain political favor, to make himself "useful to our Medici lords, even if they begin by making me toll a stone," as he said in a letter.

-Machiavelli died in Florence on June 21, 1527.
+Machiavelli died of a stomach ailment in Florence on June 21, 1527.
+He was buried in Santa Croce, a Franciscan church.
+The epitaph on his tomb reads, "Tanto nomini nullum par elogium" (To such a name no eulogy is equal.)
 Just a few weeks before his death, Rome fell to the poorly armed Spanish infantry.
 Machiavelli had foretold how such tragedy could be avoided but no one had listened to him.

 political writings became more widely known in the second half of the

 16th century.
 In 1564, when considered dangerous, they were placed on